unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned along with a body containing an [account object](#account-object) if the caller user has permission to get account and the callee user exists in the domain.
+* `200 OK`: Returned along with a body containing an [account object](#account-object) if the caller has permission to GET the account and the account exists in the domain.
-* `403 Forbidden`: Returned if the caller user does not have permission to get callee user.
+* `403 Forbidden`: Returned if the caller does not have permission to GET the user's account.
-* `404 Not Found`: Returned if the callee user does not exist in the domain.
+* `404 Not Found`: Returned if the account does not exist in the domain.

 ##### Example